Stanley Kubrick: Hollywood success and beyond (1955–1962)

-In February 1959, Kubrick received a phone call from Kirk Douglas asking him to direct Spartacus (1960), based on the historical Spartacus and the Third Servile War.
+In February 1959, Kirk Douglas asked Kubrick to direct Spartacus (1960), based on the historical Spartacus and the Third Servile War.
 Douglas had acquired the rights to the novel by Howard Fast and blacklisted screenwriter Dalton Trumbo began penning the script.
 It was produced by Douglas, who also starred as Spartacus, and cast Laurence Olivier as his foe, the Roman general and politician Marcus Licinius Crassus.
-Douglas hired Kubrick for a reported $150,000 fee to take over direction soon after he fired director Anthony Mann.
-Kubrick had, at 31, already directed four feature films, and this became his largest by far, with a cast of over 10,000 and a budget of $6 million.
-(Note: Spartacus eventually cost a reported $12 million to produce and earned only $14.6 million.)
-At the time, this was the most expensive film ever made in America, and Kubrick became the youngest director in Hollywood history to make an epic.
+Douglas hired Kubrick for a reported $150,000 fee soon after he fired director Anthony Mann.
+With a cast of over 10,000 and a budget of $6 million, (Note: Spartacus eventually cost a reported $12 million to produce and earned only $14.6 million.) this was the most expensive film ever made in America at that time, and Kubrick became the youngest director in Hollywood history to make an epic.
 It was the first time that Kubrick filmed using the anamorphic 35 mm horizontal Super Technirama process to achieve ultra-high definition, which allowed him to capture large panoramic scenes, including one with 8,000 trained soldiers from Spain representing the Roman army.
 (Note: The battle scenes of Spartacus were shot over six weeks in Spain in mid-1959.
 Biographer John Baxter has criticized some of the battle scenes, describing them as "awkwardly directed, with some clumsy stunt action and a plethora of improbable horse falls".)

-Disputes broke out during the filming of Spartacus.
-Kubrick complained about not having full creative control over the artistic aspects, insisting on improvising extensively during the production.
+Kubrick complained about not having full creative control, insisting on improvising extensively during the production.
 (Note: A problematic production in that Kubrick wanted to shoot at a slow pace of two camera set-ups a day, but the studio insisted that he do 32; a compromise of eight had to be made.
 Stills cameraman William Read Woodfield questioned the casting and acting abilities of some of the actors such as Timothy Carey, and cinematographer Russell Metty disagreed with Kubrick's use of light, threatening to quit, but later muting his criticisms after winning the Oscar for Best Cinematography.)
 Kubrick and Douglas were also at odds over the script, with Kubrick angering Douglas when he cut all but two of his lines from the opening 30 minutes.
 Despite the on-set troubles, Spartacus took $14.6 million at the box office in its first run.
 The film established Kubrick as a major director, receiving six Academy Award nominations and winning four; it ultimately convinced him that if so much could be made of such a problematic production, he could achieve anything.
 Spartacus also marked the end of the working relationship between Kubrick and Douglas.
 (Note: According to biographer Baxter, Douglas continued to resent Kubrick's domination during production, remarking, "He'll be a fine director some day, if he falls flat on his face just once.
 It might teach him how to compromise".
 Douglas later stated: "You don't have to be a nice person to be extremely talented.
 You can be a shit and be talented and, conversely, you can be the nicest guy in the world and not have any talent.
 Stanley Kubrick is a talented shit.")